 - Pour in the strawberries and marshmallows.
 Fold them into the Cool Whip.

 - Pour the pie filling into your prepared crust.
 Use a spoon or rubber spatula to smooth the filling into an even layer.
-(When I used a store-bought crust I had more filling than the pie could hold.
-We put the rest in a tupperware and popped it in the fridge for snacking.)
+(When I used a store-bought crust I had more filling than the pie shell could hold.
+We put the rest of the filling in a Tupperware and popped it in the fridge for dessert another night.)

 - When you're ready to serve the pie, remove the plastic wrap and decorate the edges of the pie with whipped cream.
 I like to put a dollop of whipped cream in the center and put a whole strawberry on top.